* ECB's Draghi pledges action to anchor inflation

 inflation expectations were showing significant declines and

-noted a lower euro would help support domestic demand, possibly
+noted a lower euro could help lift exports and inflation.

 "Draghi departed from the script originally published on the